bao-project/bao-docs/source/development/contributing.rst

 where the PR has a long list of commits with heavy and intertwined refactoring, a direct merge is acceptable.

-At this point the maintainer should update any contributor, :ref:`author and/or code owner files<github_files>`, especially when new files are created.
+At this point the **maintainer** should update any contributor, :ref:`author and/or code owner files<github_files>`, especially when new files are created.

 .. _commit_guidelines:

 Commit and Pull-Request Guidelines
 ----------------------------------

-All contributions must be submitted via Github pull-requests.
+All contributions must be submitted via Github PRs.
 You should ensure that all commits within the PR:

 * have messages that follow the :ref:`conventional commit style<>`